Layr-Labs/eigenlayer-contracts/docs/multichain/README.md

 #### AVS

 An AVS is an entity that uses delegated or slashable security from operators to execute off-chain tasks.
+Consumers of an AVS utilize the `CertificateVerifier` to validate tasks.

 *Flows:*
 * AVSs **register** for transporting their stakes via the `CrossChainRegistry`